 We appreciate these new changes to the system are somewhat challenging and so our schools will also offer more explanation as necessary should you wish to discuss further the implications for your child.

 Rest assured, the school will support you fully in securing the best possible outcome for your child.

+Kind regards,

+Lourdina Franco

-Kind regards, Lourdina Franco Vice Principal & Head of Secondary b.
-The student must complete the 12th grade or equivalent.
+Vice Principal & Head of Secondary

 High School Equivalency Requirements